spatie/laravel-query-builder/README.md

 [Read more about appending attributes.](https://docs.spatie.be/laravel-query-builder/v2/features/appending-attributes/)

+## ⚠ Possible breaking changes from v2 to v3

+Please check the [CHANGELOG](CHANGELOG.md) for some notes regarding upgrading from v2 to v3.

 ## Support us

 Learn how to create a package like this one, by watching our premium video course: